amanarora9848/AI_Planning_Assignment1_UniGe/README.md

 ## Getting Started

+This branch contains the PDDL+ domain and problems combined with the extensions.

 ### Prerequisites
 The domain is PDDL+ domain and requires a planning engine to be installed.
 To download the ENHSP Planning Engine, please follow the instructions given on the ENHSP webpage: https://sites.google.com/view/enhsp/